Product Lifecycle Policy

 - Fault diagnosis including lab-based reproduction of fault condition

 - Implementation of corrective measure

 - Software release process including the distribution of official fix releases and hotfixes

 - Supply of security fixes (see Security Vulnerability Handling below)

-It is our experience that a high proportion of reported problems are addressed in subsequent fix releases.
-Therefore the acceptance of trouble tickets is typically dependent on the product being on the latest fix release.
+It is our experience that a high portion of reported problems are addressed in subsequent fix releases.
+Therefore the acceptance of trouble tickets is typically dependent on the product being on the latest supported release available.

-The general process to be followed is to install all fix releases to bring the product to the latest supported versions and then attempt to reproduce the problem.
+The general process to be followed is to install latest available Fix Release / Minor Release + Hotfix available to bring the product to the latest supported versions and then attempt to reproduce the problem.
 If the problem is reproducible then a ticket should be submitted.

 With the exception of products, which are based on COTS components, spare parts will typically be available for 5 years after end of sales (spare parts are chargeable and dependent on the contract with Unify / Unify Partner).

 COTS Hardware is subject to reciprocal support availability / end-of-life notification from the respective manufacturer.